fluffy-mods/MedicalTab/Readme.md

 Does not require a new save game
 Can safely be enabled/disabled in ongoing saves.

-# Note
-The medical tab was rebuild from the ground up for A17.
-That means many improvements, but possibly also some new bugs.
-Please let me know if you found any bugs, weird behaviours, or have a suggestion.

 # Features
 Shows vital medical statistics for Colonists, Animals, Prisoners, Visitors and Hostiles*.
 Medical care designation, including mass and default assignments